BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/advanced_playstyle.md

 **Protection Paladin**

 The most important things to track on your party framse while playing with a Protection Paladin is Shield of the Righteous, Arden Defender, Guardian of Ancient Kings and Divine Shield.
-Blessing of Sacrifice can be used start of a pull if the Paladin does not have Arden Defender or Guardian available/has to save Guardian for a upcoming pull, Can also be used when he is dry and the pull are still healthy.
+Blessing of Sacrifice can be used start of a pull if the Paladin does not have Arden Defender or Guardian available/has to save Guardian for a upcoming pull, can also be used when he is dry and the pull are still healthy.

 **Protection Warrior**